ddfelts/hawk2.0/README.md

 You will need to install <a href="http://www.reportlab.com/">ReportLab</a>

       pip install reportlab

+You will need to install the pygtk pygobject and pycario.
+Go to
+<a>www.Lfd.uci.edu/~gohlke/pythonlibs/#pygtk</a> and get the libraries
+and install them.

 You will need to install <a href="http://pygal.org/">PyGal</a> and lxml for graphics